progchris00/SmartEnroll-OOP/Readme.md

 dotnet add package System.Speech
 ```

-### Usage

-Use this system to enhance and streamline the process of user enrollment and authentication.

 ### Reporting Bugs and Issues
 If you encounter any issues or bugs, please follow these steps to report them: